KxSystems/docs/docs/cloud/azure/architecture.md

-A disaster-recovery plan is usually based on requirements from both the Recovery Time Objective and Recovery Point Objective specifications which can guide the design of a cost-effective solution.
+A disaster-recovery plan is usually based on requirements from both the Recovery Time Objective and Recovery Point Objective specifications, which can guide the design of a cost-effective solution.
 However, every system has its own unique requirements and challenges.
-Here we suggest the best-practice methods for dealing with the various possible failures one needs to be aware of and plan for when building a kdb+ tick-based system.
+Here, we suggest the best-practice methods for dealing with the various possible failures one needs to be aware of and plan for when building a kdb+ tick-based system.